 Other targeting tips to optimize your campaigns:

 - Increase your reach.
-Target users who are similar to your followers, target users who are Tweeting with specific keywords, and target users who have visited your website (tailored audiences).
+Target people who are similar to your followers, who are Tweeting with specific keywords, and who have visited your website.

 - Vary your targeting between campaigns.
-If you have more than one campaign targeting very similar users performance can suffer, as your campaigns are essentially competing between each other for serve.
+If you have more than one campaign targeting very similar audiences, your performance can suffer since your campaigns are essentially competing between each other for serve.

 - Align Tweet copy with targeting.
 For example, if you have one Tweet copy targeting males, and one targeting females, make sure the copy you use aligns with the different targeting parameters.

 - Break out mobile vs. desktop targeting.
 Mobile is a fundamentally different medium than desktop, characterized by frequent quick sessions and spur-of-the-moment spikes in purchase intent.
-Because of this, we recommend running separate campaigns each targeting mobile and desktop seperately.
-This will let you test and learn the nuanced user behaviors for each.
+Because of this, we recommend running separate campaigns each targeting mobile and desktop separately.
+This lets you test and learn the nuanced behaviors for each.

-There is no minimum budget for Twitter Ads, but setting competitive bids and budgets within your campaigns allows them to win auctions and serve to users.
-Using these tips will help you set a bid and budget that maximizes your campaign results within your price range:
+There is no minimum budget for Twitter Ads, but setting competitive bids and budgets for your campaigns allows them to win auctions and serve well.
+Use these tips to help set a bid and budget that maximizes your campaign results within your price range:

 - Utilize auto bid.
 Your bid is one of the factors that determines how frequently your ad is displayed.
 For new advertisers, we suggest you start with the recommended bid or our automatic bidding function (auto bid).
 This will ensure your bid is competitive within the auction and gain serve, and will auto fit to your campaign budget.

 - Set your bid based on the value you place on each new engagement.
-Your bid factors into how well your campaign performs, so putting thought into how much a user’s engagement means to your business is recommended.
-With a small budget it’s easy to set a low bid, but remember, even if you set a high maximum bid, you’ll only pay slightly more than the second highest bidder.
+Your bid factors into how well your campaign performs, so put thought into how much engagement means to your business.
+With a small budget, it’s easy to set a low bid, but remember, even if you set a high maximum bid, you’ll only pay slightly more than the second highest bidder.

-When you set up your campaign, it competes in our auction system against other advertisers for serve.
-If the parameters you've set in your campaign are not competitive, your campaign might struggle to serve through its entire daily budget.
+When you set up your campaign, it competes in our auction system against other advertisers to serve.
+If the parameters you set in your campaign are not competitive, your campaign might struggle to serve through its entire daily budget.

-All of the above optimization tips on this page will help you ensure you serve through your entire daily budget.
+All of the above optimization tips will help you ensure you serve through your entire daily budget.

-Twitter Ads will automatically optimize which tweets serve most often in your campaign, based on their chance of engagement.
-Twitter uses "ad score" for each tweet to know how likely a user is to engage with your ad, and will serve higher ranked tweets more frequently in your campaign.
-This is why you may see higher impressions for one or two tweets in your campaign results than others.
+Twitter Ads will automatically optimize which Tweets serve most often in your campaign, based on their chance of engagement.
+Twitter uses "ad score" for each Tweet to know how likely someone is to engage with your ad, and will serve higher-ranked Tweets more frequently in your campaign.
+This is why you may see higher impressions for one or two Tweets in your campaign results than others.

-To remove or add tweets to your campaigns, please visit the Creatives tab, and select 'Tweets' from the drop down.
-There you'll be able to select a tweet, and then click "Add to campaigns" to add or remove.
+To remove or add Tweets to your campaigns, navigate to ads.twitter.com > Creatives > Tweets.
+There you'll be able to select a Tweet, and then click "Add to campaigns" to add or remove.